biofuture/Ublastx_stageone/README.md

 ==========================================

 The change log of this version (2021-01-05) includes:
-1. Merge two steps into one command
+1. Merge two steps into one command for easy of useage
-2. Add paralell computing for the blastx step searching against SARG2 database, this accelerating the whole process a lot
+2. Add paralell computing for the blastx step searching against SARG2 database, this accelerats the whole process
+3. PcoA plot generated directly

 Prepare the meta-data file of your samples
 ==========================================